veracity/veracity-documentation/common/markdown/egest/egest.md

 # Tutorial
-In this section you will find a collection of materials that will provide a deeper understanding and insight on how to ingest your data to a data storage.
+In this section you will find a collection of materials that will provide a deeper understanding and insight on how to egest your data to a data storage.

 # Pattern & Practices
 In this section we will give theoretical and practical recommendations on how to best develop, design and implement your service